leanote/leanote/README.md

 ## 1. Introduction

-Leanote, note just a notebook!
+Leanote, not just a notebook!

 **Some Features**